Project scope and technology

 2 Mobile App Developers, 1 Project Managers

 Our task was to create an application for Android and iOS, which will enable users to read the QR code with the result of the test from the Entia blood test device.
-The application was to enable the management and visualization of blood results.
+The application was to enable the management and visualization of blood test results.

 The application is accompanied by a personal hemoglobin blood testing device.
 The user performs blood tests and scans the QR code generated from the device.
-The results of the test appear in the app in the form of a graph, and the user may add an appropriate comment to each test.
+The results of the test appear in the app in the form of a graph, and the user can add an appropriate comment to each test.

 The challenge was the interactive form of the graph, which was to collect all data.
 Each of the results contained its own medical data: sickness, pains, general feel, etc.

 Until now, no application had read the codes for Entia's own blood testing device through QR.

 The client came to us with the final design and functional requirements but did not have much experience in the software development process.

 They’re really good.
 They’re super responsive, which I really love, especially because we’re working remotely and they live in another country.
 The communication was always great and it was super easy to understand them from a project perspective and to be able to share what we wanted.

 We had already worked with the client and had previously created another medical app, Aura.

 This time, we received a ready-made design for the application from Entia’s team.
 We started with the analysis of the project scope and prepared a plan for development.

 A dedicated team was appointed to the project, which took care of the implementation.
 Since the data read by the user is medical data and its management is connected with legal requirements, we had to store it in a proper form in a database to comply with the strict medical regulations.